programminghistorian/ph-submissions/en/drafts/originals/ocr-with-google-vision-and-tesseract.md

 For each block, paragraph, and word:

 * language(s) detected
-* coordinates of the bounding box which "frames" the relevant text
+* coordinates of the bounding box that "frames" the relevant text

 For each character:

 * language detected
-* coordinates of the bounding box which "frames" the character
+* coordinates of the bounding box that "frames" the character
 * the "symbol" detected (i.e. the letter or punctuation sign itself)

 Most of this information comes with a confidence score between 0 and 1.